Unity-Technologies/com.unity.multiplayer.samples.coop/README.md

 The game is server-authoritative, with latency-masking animations.
 Position updates are done through NetworkedVars that sync position, rotation and movement speed.
 NetworkedVars and Remote Procedure Calls (RPC) endpoints are isolated in a class that is shared between the server and client specialized logic components.

 Code is organized in domain based assemblies.
-See our [Architecture.md](Architecture.md) file for more details.
+See our [ARCHITECTURE.md](ARCHITECTURE.md) file for more details.

-For an overview of the project's architecture please check out our [ARCHITECTURE.md](ARCHITECTURE.md).

 ---------------